braden-w/whispering/README.md

 Under the hood, it's powered by OpenAI's Whisper model, making it significantly more accurate than built-in dictation.

+> **Important Note**: Whispering is designed primarily as a transcription tool, not a recording tool.
+For longer recordings where reliability is crucial, I recommend using a dedicated recording app on your phone or device that utilizes native recording APIs.
+This ensures optimal audio quality and recording stability.

 ## Demos

 https://github.com/user-attachments/assets/eca93701-10a0-4d91-b38a-f715bd7e0357